rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 where $\o$ is a primitive $n$-th root of unity, then interpolation can be reduced to applying a discrete Fourier transform.
 We can then choose $n \geq d+1$, and evaluate at all $n$ points of the domain.
-Setting $n$ to be the next power of 2 above $d+1$ allows us to use the very very efficient radix-2 FFT:
+Setting $n$ to be the next power of 2 above $d+1$ allows us to use the very efficient radix-2 FFT:

 $$
 \begin{aligned}